BTU Protocol (BTU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BTU Protocol Historical Price

-According to the latest data gathered on BTU Protocol live price page, the current price of BTU Protocol is 0.356444USD.
-The circulating supply of BTU Protocol(BTU) is 80.00M BTU , giving it a market capitalization of $28.53M.
+According to the latest data gathered on BTU Protocol live price page, the current price of BTU Protocol is 0.67292USD.
+The circulating supply of BTU Protocol(BTU) is 80.00M BTU , giving it a market capitalization of $54.01M.

 The BTU Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BTU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.